Retail Leases Act 2003

 - repairs and maintenance

 - security deposits

-If you are unsure about your rights and obligations or are in a dispute about landlord or tenant responsibilities, please contact us by calling 13 VSBC (13 8722) or email us.
+If you are unsure about your rights and obligations or are in a dispute about landlord or tenant responsibilities, please contact us by calling 13 8722 or emailing us.

 Our staff can either help you with your enquiry or point you in the right direction.

-A copy of the VSBC’s Retail Leases – Important Facts for Tenants brochure must be given to the prospective tenant by the landlord (or a person acting on their behalf) together with a copy of the proposed lease as soon as they enter lease negotiations.
+A copy of the VSBC’s information brochure – Retail leases: important facts for tenants – must be given to the prospective tenant by the landlord (or a person acting on their behalf) with a copy of the proposed lease as soon as they start lease negotiations.
 Failure to do so is an offence.

 Five-year waiver certificate